llasCode/Data-Dashboard/README.md

 # Spotify Data Dashboard

--This dashboard is a web application made with the Highcharts JavaScript library and PHP for the connection with the database (MySQL). <br /> It shows data from the most streamed songs of 2023.
+-This dashboard is a simple web application made with the Highcharts JavaScript library and PHP for the connection with the database (MySQL). <br /> It shows data from the most streamed songs of 2023.
 The data has been collected from kaggle (https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023/data). <br /> It is noteworthy to mention that all the charts have an accessibility description for screen readers.

 # Instalation